sunfounder/pico-2w-kit/docs/source/cproject/ar_tilt.rst

 2.6 Tilt It!
 =======================

-In this lesson, we'll learn how to use a tilt switch with the Raspberry Pi Pico 2w to detect changes in orientation.
+In this lesson, we'll learn how to use a tilt switch with the Raspberry Pi Pico 2 W to detect changes in orientation.
 A tilt switch is a simple device that can sense whether it is upright or tilted, making it useful for applications like motion detection, orientation sensing, or as a trigger based on position.

 **Required Components**